 Acadian recognizes that the environment is fundamental to its existence and management believes in sustainable forest management.
-Acadian strives for continual improvement in its environmental performance and management of forest land through sustainability certification, internal inspections and compliance with easements.
+Acadian strives for continual improvement in its environmental performance and management of forest land through sustainability certification and uses safety, environmental and operational inspection systems to ensure compliance with regulations, policies and best operating practices.
+Acadian's environmental management system is designed around a continual improvement model that focuses on prevention to ensure sustainability of the forest.